DJankauskas/avalanche/docs/src/state.md

 }
 ```

-> Note that for examples past this point, we will be ommiting `avalanche` and `avalanche_web` imports for brevity.
+> Note that for examples past this point, we will be omitting `avalanche` and `avalanche_web` imports for brevity.

 First, notice that we declare hooks within the `#[component]` attribute, with the syntax `#[component(hook_name = HookType, ...)]`.
 For each
 `hook_name`, this introduces a variable of that name into the component function's scope.
 Note that each hook name must be unique within a component.